TanushJadhav/Multimodal-Scene-Detection/README.md

 ```

 ### Step 5: Run the Python Notebook
 Open and run the provided Jupyter notebook (`MMA_Project.ipynb` file) to start training the model and generating descriptions.
-You can launch the notebook with:

 ---